Are there less women than men on the trails these days? Has it always been that way?

-  These are long-term solutions have been proven to work, but only if you stay consistent to maintaining their momentum over the duration of multiple seasons.
+These are long-term solutions have been proven to work, but only if you stay consistent to maintain their momentum over the duration of multiple seasons.

-Making half-measures, or only attempting this strategies for a short time will leave you with mixed results.
+Making half-measures, or only attempting these strategies for a short time will leave you with mixed results.

 If you’re okay with having mostly men at your races, then maybe half-measures work for you.

-However, the untapped potential of women’s racing is factor you dare not overlook.
+However, the untapped potential of women’s racing is a factor you dare not overlook.

-Women make up more than half of the population, and women in outdoor recreation is on the rise.
+Women make up more than half of the population, and women in outdoor recreation are on the rise.

 If you keep in mind that if your goal is to focus your efforts on developing new women racers, then you need to be in this for the long game to be successful.

 Make no mistake about it.
-Women are discovering the outdoors faster then every before.
+Women are discovering the outdoors faster than ever before.

 And you can not afford to ignore them.

-By becoming a women-friendly race promoter, and investing in what is likely to become a powerful demographic in off-road racing, you’re efforts may reward you sooner than you expect!
+By becoming a women-friendly race promoter, and investing in what is likely to become a powerful demographic in off-road racing, your efforts may reward you sooner than you expect!